wooorm/package-exports/readme.md

 ## What is this?

-This package find out what is exposed from a package.
+This package finds out what is exposed from a package.
 It also emits many possible warnings about potential problems.

 ## When should I use this?